The first polar vortex of 2019 is upon us. For much of the country, the polar vortex is keeping everyone indoors and at home.

 Student video – for those teachers fortunate enough to be able to use the weather in the day’s lesson plan, you can encourage students to record their own video – from experiments with melting or falling snow to weather-themed creative writing and presentations – or more traditional assignments, as well.

 The best part about video is that it’s easy.
 Just point and shoot with a smartphone or a laptop webcam and share the file with your students.
 If your school has a video library like Panopto, uploading and sharing video can be as easy as clicking a mouse.

 Schools around the world rely on video and Panopto to make classes available even when students can’t attend.
 From Creighton and Eastern Michigan to Northwest University and The University of Birmingham or hundreds of others, universities have found video is ideal for keeping students connected and learning, even when weather, security, illness, or any number of other problems would conspire to force a day off.

 Looking for a platform that can help you make video in the classroom easy – before the next Polar Vortex comes along?
-Try Panopto free for 30 days!
+Try Panopto free!